 '''

+SUBMODEL,TYPE=NODE,INPUT=global.frd

-SUBMODEL, TYPE=NODE, INPUT=global.frd part,
+part,

 1,

 8

 '''

-states the the present model is a submodel.
-The nodes with number 1, and 8 and the nodes belong to a Dirichlet part of the boundary, i.e. a part on which the displacements may be obtained from the global model.
+states that the present model is a submodel.
+The nodes with number 1, 8 and the nodes in the node set "part" belong to a Dirichlet part of the boundary, i.e. a part on which the displacements are obtained from the global model.
 The results of the global model are stored in file global.frd.
 Whether they are really used, depends on whether a BOUNDARY,SUBMODEL card is defined for these nodes.

-7.106 SUBSTRUCTURE GENERATE
+7.110 SUBSTRUCTURE GENERATE